Coronavirus (COVID-19) Updates

 Kelly Wilson, DVM

 All on-campus group events and public tours are cancelled/postponed until further notice.
-The campus gift shop is also closed until further notice (the online store is still available).
+The campus gift shop is also closed until further notice (you can still order from our online gift shop and curbside pickup is available).

 All non-essential personnel are working from home.
 Communications and fulfillment of donor recognition items may be delayed.
 Team members continue to come to campus to care for all dogs while maintaining social distancing guidelines and increased cleaning/sanitizing requirements.